 It’s not uncommon for business owners to confuse markups and margins, especially since both help to set prices and measure productivity.

 To calculate margin, begin with the gross profit.
 Then, find the percentage of revenue that is gross profit.
 This can be done by dividing your gross profit by the revenue.
 The equation looks like this:

 Gross Profit / Revenue x 100 = Margin

 The greater the margin, the greater the percentage of revenue the company keeps after a sale.
-If a company doesn’t know their margins and markups, they may not know how to properly price their products — which could potentially result in them missing out on revenue.
+If a company doesn’t know their margins and markups, they may not know how to properly price their products — which could potentially result in lost revenue.

-Not being aware of margins or markups isn’t the only way a company could miss out on earned revenue.
-This could also happen as a result of unorganized control over inventory and asset tracking.
+Not being aware of margins or markups isn’t the only way a company could miss out on revenue.
+This could also happen as a result of uncontolled, or disorganized, inventory and asset tracking.
 However, inventory and asset tracking solutions could be implemented by the company to help ensure the overall organizational quality over the products.

 Similar to online markup calculators, there are margin calculators that business owners can use to help ensure the accuracy in their numbers.